https://www.facebook.com/stmichaelshelston

 Science

 Science has changed our lives dramatically over time and it will continue to do so in the future.
-It is therefore our aim at St Michael’s to distil a life-long love for science within our pupils by encouraging a sense of excitement and curiosity about natural phenomena and scientific processes and methods.
+It is therefore our aim at St. Michael's to distil a life-long love for science within our pupils by encouraging a sense of excitement and curiosity about natural phenomena and scientific processes and methods.

 We believe that high quality science teaching is vital in allowing children to understand the world around them whilst giving them the skills to think scientifically through questioning, predicting how things will behave, explaining what is occurring and analysing causes.

-We value science as a core subject and work hard to ensure a broad and balanced curriculum to challenge and meet the needs of all of our children.
+We value science as a core subject and work hard to ensure that we have a broad and balanced curriculum to challenge and meet the needs of all of our children.
 From EYFS to Year 6 we believe in immersing children in a range of rich and varied specialist vocabulary, which will not only enhance their knowledge and understanding in science lessons but also allow them to make links to other subjects and life experiences.

 To ensure that high quality, progressive science teaching and learning is delivered in our school, we have a document that sets out key facts and vocabulary that should be covered by each year group to support and guide teachers in their planning.
 It provides teachers with prior learning, technical vocabulary, possible misconceptions and advice; lessons are planned with the National Curriculum objectives and this guidance in mind.